Macedonia (Greece)

-Macedonia (/ˌmæsɪˈdoʊniə/ MASS-ih-DOH-nee-ə; Μακεδονία, /el/) is a geographic and former administrative region of Greece, in the southern Balkans.
-Macedonia is the largest and second-most-populous geographic region in Greece, with a population of 2.36 million (as of 2020).
-Part of Northern Greece, it is highly mountainous, with major urban centres such as Thessaloniki and Kavala being concentrated on its southern coastline.
+Macedonia (Note: pronounced /ˌmæsɪˈdoʊniə/ MASS-ih-DOH-nee-ə) (Μακεδονία), (Note: /el/) also called Greek Macedonia or Makedonia, is a geographic and former administrative region of Greece, in the southern Balkans.
+Macedonia is the largest and second-most-populous geographic region of Greece, with a population of 2.36 million (as of 2020).
+Part of Northern Greece, it is highly mountainous, with major urban centres such as Thessaloniki, Katerini and Kavala being concentrated on its southern coastline.
 Greek Macedonia encompasses entirely the southern part of the wider region of Macedonia, making up 51% of the total area of that region.
 Additionally, it widely constitutes Greece's borders with three countries: Albania to the northwest, North Macedonia to the north, and Bulgaria to the northeast.

 Greek Macedonia incorporates most of the territories of Macedon, a Greek kingdom ruled by the Argeads, whose most celebrated members were Alexander the Great and his father Philip II.
 Before the expansion of Macedonia under Philip in the 4th century BC, the kingdom of the Macedonians covered an area corresponding roughly to the administrative regions of Western and Central Macedonia in modern Greece.
 The name Macedonia was later applied to a number of widely-differing administrative areas in the Roman and Byzantine empires.
 With the gradual conquest of south-eastern Europe by the Ottomans in the late 14th century, the name of Macedonia disappeared as an administrative designation for several centuries and was rarely displayed on maps.
 With the rise of nationalism in the Ottoman Empire, the name Macedonia was revived in the nineteenth century as a geographical term, and for educated Greeks it corresponded to the ancient historical land.
 The economic ascent of Thessaloniki and of the other urban centres of Macedonia coincided with the cultural and political renaissance of the Greeks.
 The leader and coordinator of the Greek Revolution in Macedonia was Emmanouel Pappas, today considered a Greek hero along with the unnamed Macedonians that fought with him.